abhijitpai000/retail_summer_sales/README.md

 `pip install -r requirements.txt`

 **Note**
-For make_dataset() to work, please place the raw.csv in the 'datasets' directory.
+For make_dataset() to work, please place the raw data (.csv from data source) in the 'datasets' directory.